Search Menu

 The importance of awareness-raising

-For this reason, at Telefónica, in addition to having a Diversity and Inclusion Policy and making available our Complaints and Queries Channel, which allows you to report anonymously or personally any case of harassment or discrimination, we have worked on multiple awareness campaigns, with a special focus on Pride month, but without ceasing to carry out actions in other months of the year.
+For this reason, at Telefónica, in addition to having a Diversity and Inclusion Policy and making available our Whistleblowing Channel, which allows you to report anonymously or personally any case of harassment or discrimination, we have worked on multiple awareness campaigns, with a special focus on Pride month, but without ceasing to carry out actions in other months of the year.
 Our courses, workshops, events and corporate videos have addressed topics such as the role of non-LGBT+ allies in achieving equality, lesbian visibility, bullying and harassment on social media, the reality of intersex people, the health and emotional well-being of LGBT+ employees and gender transition at work, among others.

 In addition, we have affinity groups, present in geographies such as Spain, Brazil, the United Kingdom and Latin America, which allow us to align our actions with the interests and concerns of the LGBT+ community.
 Participation in external events and, particularly, in the main Pride marches in cities such as Madrid, London or São Paulo, also help to build environments where our employees feel valued and included.